greycsont/GreyAnnouncer/docs/README.md

 - [Maxwell's puzzling demon](https://store.steampowered.com/app/2770160/)
 - [Everything](https://www.voidtools.com/) Saved my mod's thumbnail and manifest ****** up by vscode's github extention's auto correction.

-## Website
-- [GreyAnnouncerFramework]
-- [GreyRankAnnouncer]
-The thunderstore's page only allowed one website link, and if you have any mistake in the .zip (includes README.md, icon etc.)

-YOU HAVE TO RE-ZIP ONE AND UPLOAD IT!
-ALSO YOU MUST CHANGE THE VERSION NUMBER!
 ## License
 - The file(s) in the **Lib/** folder are third-party and not authored by me.
 They are not covered by the License of this project.
 Please refer to the respective license(s) of those files.

 ## License Change
 Starting from version 1.0.2, this project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).

 Previous versions were licensed under the MIT License.